shubhamomar/engram-notion-mcp/node/README.md

-# Engram Notion MCP - Semantic Memory for AI Agents (Node.js)
+# Engram Notion MCP - Semantic Memory for AI Agents (Bun)

 **Engram Notion MCP** is a powerful Model Context Protocol (MCP) server that gives your AI agents a **permanent, semantic memory**.
 It seamlessly integrates with [Notion](https://notion.so) to store, retrieve, and organize information, turning your workspace into an intelligent knowledge base.